Destination Info

 ATDW pixel

-Only an hour north of Adelaide, and 25 kilometres west of Port Wakefield, Balaklava is famous for its race course and is home to the over 100 year old Balaklava Cup held every August or September, the largest country race in South Australia.
+Only an hour north of Adelaide and 25 kilometres east of Port Wakefield, Balaklava is famous for its racecourse and is home to the over 100-year-old Balaklava Cup held every September, the largest country race meet in South Australia.

-A little south east of town is The Rocks Reserve, a unique formation of rock carved naturally by the River Wakefield.
+A few kilometres south east of town is Rocks Reserve, a unique formation of rock carved naturally by the River Wakefield.
 Enjoy the flora and fauna throughout the reserve and its walking trails.

 Attractions:

-Balaklava 18-hole championship golf course, offering six kilometres of manicured fairways.
+Balaklava 18-hole greens golf course, offering six kilometres of manicured fairways.

 Balaklava Courthouse Gallery hosts work and exhibitions by local painters and potters.